 2011-12: Camara returned to Saginaw for his third OHL season after attending camp with the Bruins.
 In January 2012 he was part of a multi-player trade between the Spirit and the Barrie Colts.
 He scored 6 goals with a career-high 12 assists in 35 games and was minus-seven with 76 penalty minutes with Saginaw prior to the trade.
 In 31 games for Barrie he scored 9 goals with 5 assists and was minus-one with 59 penalty minutes.
 He continued to provide toughness and in-your-face play during the playoffs while chipping in offensively.
 He had 22 penalty minutes in 13 playoff games for the Colts and was minus-three; scoring 2 goals with 3 assists.
 Barrie reached the second round after finishing second in the Central Division.

-At first glance, Camara's no-nonsense, keep-it-simple physical style of play draws obvious comparisons to Bruins' veteran forward Shawn Thornton.
-While Camara embraces that side of the game, there are indicators that he may be a more gifted offensive forward than he has shown thus far in juniors.
-While not a pure, instinctive goal scorer, he has legitimate skating and stickhandling skills which suggest he could contribute more on the offensive end of the ice.
+Camara plays a no-nonsense, keep-it-simple physical style similar to that of former Bruins' veteran forward Shawn Thornton.
+While he embraces that side of the game, there are offensive elements to his game, too.
+He is not a pure, instinctive goal scorer, but has legitimate skating and stickhandling skills and can contribute on the offensive end of the ice.
 Camara sees the ice well and is an accurate passer.
-The fact that he was drafted in the third round would indicate that the Bruins braintrust see him as more of a power forward than just a pure energy player.
-As one of the tougher players in the OHL, he has shown a willingness to drop the gloves if necessary.
+One of the tougher players in the Bruins' system he is willing to drop the gloves if necessary.